 Deferral of discharge of debtor

-When a debtor cannot be traced the trustee can apply to the Trustee Supervision team to request the deferment of a debtor’s discharge under section 141 of the Act.
+When a debtor cannot be traced the trustee can apply to the team to request the deferment of a debtor’s discharge under section 141 of the Act.

-An application must be made to the Trustee Supervision team between eight and 10 months after the award of bankruptcy.
+An application must be made to the team between eight and 10 months after the award of bankruptcy.

 Actions of the trustee